Inferring Pore Connectivity from Sorption Hysteresis in Multiscale Porous Media: Introduction

 \section{Introduction}

-The properties of a porous material, such as strength, permeability and hydrodynamic dispersion, depend on the structure of both solid and pore.
-These microstructures can be difficult to characterize experimentally, especially due to the wide range of length scales, which can extend below one nanometer.
-A standard characterisation approach is vapor sorption, in which the partial pressure of a sorbate is varied and the sorbed mass (or the intensity of a nuclear magnetic resonance signal \cite{Muller2013}) measured.
-In principle, such measurements enable quantification of the internal surface area, the pore size distribution, and to some extent the connectivity of the pore network.
+The properties of a porous material, such as strength, permeability and hydrodynamic dispersion, depend on the structure of both the solid matrix and the pore space.
+Although various standard experimental methods are available~\cite{lowell2012characterization}, the geometry and topology of the pore network can be difficult to characterize experimentally, especially due to the wide range of length scales, which can extend below one nanometer.
+A standard characterization approach is vapor adsorption, in which the partial pressure of an adsorbate is varied and the sorbed mass (or the intensity of a nuclear magnetic resonance signal \citep{Muller2013}) measured.
+In principle, such measurements enable quantification of the internal surface area, the pore size distribution (PSD), and to some extent the connectivity of the pore network.

-One difficulty in the interpretation of sorption iso-therms is the widely-observed hysteresis between adsorption and desorption isotherms \cite{Sing1985}.
-The dominant cause of sorption hysteresis in many materials is that some pores remain full below the partial pressure at which the empty state is thermodynamically favored, because they lack the connection with the vapor phase that is necessary to nucleate the liquid to vapor transition.
-This is frequently known as ``pore blocking'' \cite{Tanev1993} \cite{Ravikovitch2002}, but we avoid this term because it has the potential to mislead by suggesting a dynamic effect, whereas in fact a metastable state is achieved.

-Theoretical models of this hysteresis have been developed, applicable to certain cases but not universally.
-Mason \cite{Mason1983} proposed a model of pores connected by windows, each with a characteristic radius drawn from a distribution \cite{mason1988}.
-Parlar and Yortsos \cite{Parlar1988} extended this model to more completely describe the case of scanning isotherms.
-Seaton \cite{seaton1991} applied the model to the calculation of the average coordination number of pores in various materials, while Tanev and Vlaev \cite{Tanev1993} considered the relationship between assumptions about the pore shape and the corresponding hysteresis loop.